takanori88/wwa2project/src/data/philosophy.md

 they might be measuring how far you can bend.
 “Not all warmth means you’re safe.”
  — Sometimes, it’s just the beginning of pressure.

+## “Respect”
+isn’t what you say when you need someone
+—it’s how you treat them when you think you don’t.